Peerson holds a tool to a clear plastic structure

 The workshop combined theory and practice through lectures, practical sessions, and group discussions.

 Lectures focused on the history of plastics, their chemical and physical properties, manufacturing processes, degradation phenomena, identification, the latest scientific research and treatment studies, and preventive conservation guidelines.
-Theory sessions were integrated with practical sessions including demonstrations, practical exercises and group discussions.
-Practice was dedicated to the recognition of plastics, the impact of solvents, cleaning, adhering, consolidation and filling of selected plastics as well as encapsulating rubber objects.
+Theory sessions were integrated with practical sessions including demonstrations, applied exercises, and group discussions.
+Practice was dedicated to the recognition of plastics and the impact on them caused by solvents, cleaning, adhering, consolidation, and filling, as well as the effects of encapsulating rubber objects.

-The workshop, focusing on the conservation of three-dimensional objects, was particularly targeted toward objects conservators, however conservators from other disciplines were welcome to attend.
+Focused on the conservation of three-dimensional objects, the workshop was particularly targeted toward conservators of objects; however, conservators from other disciplines were welcome to attend.

-Participants were invited to bring non-accessioned objects or images of objects in order to discuss together the challenges they are encountering with plastics materials and their care.
+Participants were invited to bring nonaccessioned objects or images of objects in order to discuss the challenges they are encountering with plastics materials and their care.

 Objectives

-Familiarize participants with various plastics materials produced through history
+• Familiarize participants with various plastics materials produced throughout history

-Improve participants' practical skills on the treatment of plastics objects
+• Improve participants' practical skills on the treatment of plastics

 Instructors